-The CHE program continuously strives to improve the overall student learning process.
-There have been a number of modifications made to the program since the last ABET visit - in response to changes in ABET criteria, our assessment findings, and other influences - as we continue to optimize the program and strive to meet our educational objectives and outcomes.
-The most significant changes were implemented in the 2002-2003 catalog year to ensure compliance of the CHE program with the ABET 2000 criteria and as a response to constituent feedback, most significantly from informal discussions with alumni, current students, and the CEE faculty.
+The ENVE program continuously strives to improve the overall student learning process.
+There have been a number of modifications made to the program in the past several years - in response to changes in ABET criteria, our assessment findings, and other influences - as we continue to optimize the program and strive to meet our education objectives and outcomes.
+The most significant changes were implemented in the 2002-2003 catalog year to ensure compliance of the ENVE program with the ABET 2000 criteria and as a response to constituent feedback, most significantly from informal discussions with alumni, current students, and the ENVE faculty.
 Another key objective for these changes was improvement of undergraduate retention.
 These changes are briefly discussed below.